 So far this year, we have installed 64 terminals for JetConneX, our new GX-based product for the BGA market.
-Furthermore, during the period, we signed further line-fit certifications for JetConneX, and the product is now line-fit certified with four of the leading business jet manufacturers in the industry - Bombardier, Gulfstream, Dassault and Embraer.
+Furthermore, during the period, we obtained further line-fit certifications for JetConneX, and the product is now line-fit certified with the four leading business jet manufacturers in the industry - Bombardier, Gulfstream, Dassault and Embraer.

 Classic Aero produced revenue growth of 14.9% in the first half of 2017, including 4.3% in the second quarter, supported by an increase in number of installed aircraft.
-ARPU was relatively unchanged on the prior year, despite the impact of price rises in that prior year.
+ARPU was relatively unchanged from the prior year, reflecting stable traffic volumes and pricing.